-- Type of award: grant funding to an Ohio State principal investigator. - Total funding available: up to a total of \$1,000,000 is available for the Accelerator Awards in FY2023, with \$500,000 provided by the Ohio Third Frontier and \$500,000 provided by the university. - Maximum award size: applicants may request a total award of up to \$100,000 direct costs (includes cost share).
-Because some biomedical technologies typically require greater resources due to the need to meet regulatory requirements, a proposal creating a healthcare product regulated by the FDA may be eligible for up to \$150,000 direct costs. - Cost share: the Ohio Third Frontier requires a cash cost share commitment of at least one dollar for every dollar of Ohio Third Frontier funds requested (1:1 cost share).
-The Keenan Center provides the cost share funds. - Purpose: demonstrate the technology is commercially viable by performing validation activities. - Project timeline: a single 12-month period from the date of funds disbursement.
-No-cost extensions in 6-month intervals may be approved by the Ohio Third Frontier for certain extenuating circumstances.
-The project start date is anticipated to be April 2022 (fall cycle) and September 2022 (spring cycle).
-Awards may be withdrawn for any project not started within 3 months of the project start date. - Grant reimbursement: the objective of the Ohio Third Frontier in supporting the Accelerator Awards is to create jobs and business opportunities in Ohio.
-If a technology is licensed to a company outside of Ohio within five years of the award notice, the university may be required to repay the Accelerator Award grant to the Ohio Third Frontier.
+- Type of award: grant funding to an Ohio State principal investigator. - Total funding available: up to a total of \$1,000,000 is available through the Accelerator Awards annually, with the Ohio Third Frontier and the University contributing \$500,000 each. - Maximum award size: applicants may request a total award of up to \$100,000 in direct costs (includes cost share).
+Because some biomedical technologies typically require greater resources in order to meet regulatory requirements, proposals creating a healthcare product regulated by the FDA may be eligible to request up to \$150,000 in direct costs. - Cost share: the Ohio Third Frontier requires a cash cost share commitment of at least one dollar for every dollar of Ohio Third Frontier funds requested (1:1 cost share).
+The Keenan Center provides the cost share funds for the Accelerator Awards program. - Purpose: demonstrate the technology is commercially viable by performing validation activities. - Project timeline: is up to a single 12-month period from the date of funds disbursement.
+In certain extenuating circumstances, an extension may be approved the Ohio Third Frontier for up to 6-month intervals for a maximum of 12 months.
+Awards may be withdrawn for any project not started within 3 months of the project start date. - Grant reimbursement: the objective of the Ohio Third Frontier, in supporting the Accelerator Awards,is to create jobs and business opportunities in Ohio.
+If a technology that was developed through Accelerator Awards funds is licensed to a company outside of Ohio within five years of the award notice, the university may be required to repay the Accelerator Awards grant to the Ohio Third Frontier.

-Application Timeline
+Application Process